Back to blog

 Setup Time:5 minutes

-1. "Ignore your previous instructions" — blocked by your regex
+1. "Ignore your previous instructions" (the one your regex blocks)

-All five examples carry identical intent.
-A semantic detection model catches all five.
+All five carry the same intent.
+A semantic model reads all five as the same instruction.
 A regex catches only the first.

 SafePrompt exposes a single validation endpoint.
-You send user input before it reaches your LLM.
-The API responds with a structured result telling you whether the input is safe, what threat categories were detected, and what action to take.
+You send the user input before it reaches your LLM.
+It returns a structured verdict: whether the input is safe, which threat categories fired, and how confident it is.
+If you want the internals, see how prompt injection detection works.

 Endpoint